chartjs/Chart.js/docs/charts/line.md

 | Name | Description
 | ---- | ----
 | `clip` | How to clip relative to chartArea.
 Positive value allows overflow, negative value clips that many pixels inside chartArea. `0` = clip at chartArea.
 Clipping can also be configured per side: `clip: {left: 5, top: false, right: -2, bottom: 0}`
+| `drawActiveElementsOnTop` | Draw the active points of a dataset over the other points of the dataset
 | `indexAxis` | The base axis of the dataset. `'x'` for horizontal lines and `'y'` for vertical lines.
 | `label` | The label for the dataset which appears in the legend and tooltips.
 | `order` | The drawing order of dataset.
 Also affects order for stacking, tooltip and legend. [more](mixed.md#drawing-order)